Skip to Content

 Terms & Conditions

-Attention: The District has new Terms and Conditions that went into effect on January 3, 2022.
-The new Terms and Conditions can be viewed below or by downloading a copy by clicking here.
+Attention: The District has new Terms and Conditions that went into effect on September 1, 2025.

 Table of Contents